'you grew up and you sparkled, but why don't you care?'

 "They make a happy couple.
 It's strange," Erin said, thoughtfully, playing around with a different tactic to get under the maid of honour's skin.
 The bridesmaid edged closer towards her, "I always thought that Lance had always liked you."

 It had caught her off guard, but the maid of honour gave a stiff smile.
 "He didn't.
-If Lance had, it would be us getting married, don't you think?"
+If Lance had, it would me getting married, don't you think?"

 "Are you meant to be joking or are you serious?"
-Erin questioned, thin eyebrows furrowed.
+Erin questioned, thin eyebrows furrowed, confused that the maid of honour was actually playing along with her witless ramblings.

 The maid of honour bit her bottom lip before she said anything too cruel.
 "Just sarcasm, Erin.
 Only sarcasm."

-The bride and groom had finally stopped indulging with each other.
+Great.
+The bride and groom had finally stopped indulging themselves with each other.

 "If it's about men, I suggest you go find yourself a guy here tonight.
-Both of you single ladies should flirt with Jonathan's cousins.
+Both of you single ladies should talk to Jonathan's cousins.
 They're fine looking, if I do say so myself."

 "Not healthy for you to say since you're now married."